This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Yield 4 servings

-- 2 Tablespoons Vegetable Oil, such as sunflower (I don't recommend olive oil for this recipe)
+- 2 Tablespoons Vegetable Oil (30ml), such as sunflower (I don't recommend olive oil for this recipe)

-- 8-10 Cloves Garlic, don't worry - this actually works
+- 8-10 Cloves Crushed Garlic, don't worry - this actually works

 - Salt and Pepper to taste

-- Wash and dry the chicken pieces, then coat them with oil and season lightly with salt and pepper.
+- Wash and dry the chicken pieces, coat them with oil, and season lightly with a little salt and pepper.

-- Add oil to a skillet over medium heat.
+- Heat in a frying pan over medium heat.

-- Place the chicken in a baking dish and roast uncovered for 20 - 30 minutes until cooked through (internal temperature of 165 degrees) and skin is golden brown.
+- Place the chicken in a baking dish skin side down, and roast uncovered for 20 - 30 minutes until cooked through (internal temperature of 165 degrees) and skin is golden brown.

 - Remove from the oven and allow the chicken to rest.